Inspire Therapy for Obstructive Sleep Apnea in Children with Down Syndrome

 What is Pediatric Obstructive Sleep Apnea?

-Pediatric sleep apnea – also known as obstructive sleep apnea – is a sleep disorder that causes repeated pauses in breathing during sleep.
+Obstructive sleep apnea is a sleep disorder that causes repeated pauses in breathing during sleep.
 The lack of restful sleep can cause irritability and behavioral issues at home and school.
 Early treatment can support healthy growth, learning, and development by helping your child get the restful sleep they need.

 OSA is diagnosed by a doctor using a sleep study.
 The most common symptom is snoring, but others include pauses in breathing, gasping for air, headaches, dry mouth, trouble concentrating, forgetfulness or depression.
 Children with OSA may wake up sleepy and have attention problems during the day.
 If you notice these symptoms, talk with your child’s doctor.